SilverS3c/Grappa/Documentation.md

 ```

 The password must be hashed with SHA256, and the hexdigest should be written in the "password" field.

+## Monitoring

+The ``` /monitor ``` endpoint is responsible for providing with various monitoring data.
+These are:
+  - query_count
+  - average_processing_time
+  - min_processing_time
+  - max_processing_time
+  - total_query_count
+  - p80
+  - p95
+  - unique_users

+The endpoint is only available for users who can authenticate as one of the monitoring group users.
+The user list can be specified in the main config.

+The output format can be either JSON or Prometheus compatible.

 ## Known issues